comradequinn/qinject-dart/README.md

 ## Logging & Diagnostics
-By default, `Qinject` logs records of potentially relevant activity to `stdout`.
+By default, `Qinject` logs records of potentially relevant activity to the `console`.
 In some cases, this may need to be overridden to redirect logs or to apply some form of pre-processing to them.

 This can be achieved by setting the `Quinject.log` field to a custom logging delegate.